 For an already balanced silhouette, choose a waist blazer.

 How often do you wear blazers?
 Are they a personal style choice or a part of the dress code enforced by your employer?

-I hope this post prompted you to add a touch of color to your work capsule wardrobe.
+I hope this post prompted you to add a touch of colour to your work capsule wardrobe.
 Are you ready to give up your usual black blazer?
 I’d love to read your take on this in the comments below.

 There are different types of suit jackets available in stores.
-In case you find it difficult to choose or simply want to spot the most flattering cut and color, I invite you to contact me.
+In case you find it difficult to choose or simply want to spot the most flattering cut and colour, I invite you to contact me.

 This page contains affiliate links.
 That means that, in case you purchase a product after clicking one of the links on this page, I may receive a commission, at no extra cost for you.
 Thank you!